-- As of November 22nd, 2022, 105 individuals younger than 20 have died from COVID-19 in Virginia (Source). - CDC data shows that three out of every four kids in Virginia has had COVID-19 (Source). - Statewide rates for Virginia show that students have fallen behind on their routine school immunizations during the pandemic.
+- As of December 22nd, 2022, 105 individuals younger than 20 have died from COVID-19 in Virginia (Source). - CDC data shows that three out of every four kids in Virginia has had COVID-19 (Source). - Statewide rates for Virginia show that students have fallen behind on their routine school immunizations during the pandemic.
 It is yet another grim reminder of how the pandemic has indirectly and directly impacted life for Virginians (Source). - On July 14th, 2022, Governor Youngkin announced updated guidance on quarantine recommendations for people exposed to COVID-19 in K-12 schools, child care, and camp settings.
-The revised guidance states that quarantine is no longer recommended for asymptomatic individuals who were exposed to COVID-19-infected individuals in these settings (Source). - Even as COVID-19 cases decline, students are facing a wave of flu-like symptoms ahead of a flu season that experts warn will be more severe than previous years (Source).
+The revised guidance states that quarantine is no longer recommended for asymptomatic individuals who were exposed to COVID-19-infected individuals in these settings (Source). - This winter, students are facing a wave of flu-like symptoms, causing many absences in schools across the Commonwealth (Source; Source).